 - Magdalena McGuire, a Fawkner based writer, will use the residency to draft three stories: ‘Below Zero’, ‘How to Write a Happy Story’, and ‘I, Melanie Withers’ as part of her collection of short stories about motherhood and transgression, We Burn with Stories.

 - Millie Baylis, a writer and Brunswick West resident, worked on her memoir, Swimming Lessons about living with invisible mental and physical chronic illness.
 The linked stories/essays examine memory, trauma and writing about the self.

 - Kamarra Bell-Wykes, an Award-winning playwright and Fawkner resident, worked on her latest play, WHOSE GONNA LOVE 'EM? directly inspired by her time living in Fawkner and her imaginings on the spiritual and historical significance of the local area; specifically, the Fawkner Memorial Park.

 - Koraly Dimitriadis, a daughter of Cypriot migrants, writer and lifelong Moreland resident, worked on her novel, Divided Island giving voice to the rich migrant stories of our culturally diverse community.

 2018 program recipients

-- Kate Lefoe - Filmmaker and Coburg resident.
-Kate will start her residency after Christmas.
-Kate will be drafting a script for her proposed feature length film - Wicked Women.
+- Kate Lefoe, a filmmaker and Coburg resident used the residency to draft a script for her proposed feature length film, Wicked Women.